Aaron Siskind: Creation of the Feature Group

 In 1936, he created a group within the Photo League in New York, which he called the Feature Group.
 The group’s collective aim was to produce photographic-centred books.
 The “Harlem Document” became the most notable project produced by them, which explored the socioeconomic situation that the people living in Harlem were experiencing.

 In the decades that followed, Siskind’s interest in politics shifted to a more poetic and formal style of photography, zoning on the decay and degeneration found in New York City, and this new style is what garnered him worldwide recognition as a photographer.
 Siskind’s process revolved around hyper-focusing on what he was photographing, and leaving the background blurry or distractions out of frame.

-MoMa Exhibitions Featuring Siskind’s Work
+MoMA exhibitions featuring Siskind's work

-From 1941 to 2022, Siskind’s photographs have been featured in 38 exhibitions at MoMa in New York City.
+From 1941 to 2022, Siskind’s photographs have been featured in 38 exhibitions at MoMA in New York City.